Ifera/Ifera/README.md

 **Hey!
 I'm Tayyab!**

-I am currently pursuing a Master’s in Computer Science at the University of Adelaide, having previously completed my Bachelor’s in Computer Engineering from NUST.
+I am a Computer Engineer, having previously completed my Bachelor’s in Computer Engineering from NUST.
 With over three years of industry experience, I have a strong interest in distributed computing, artificial intelligence, machine learning, and software development.
 I am passionate about solving real-world problems that improve lives and constantly seek opportunities to learn, grow, and make meaningful contributions in these fields.

 - ⚡ I'm currently working as a Full Stack + Database Developer at PatientWing US.
 - 🏓 I previously worked as a Software Engineer at GoSaaS Inc. and did some work for Intel.